developerdayo/sticky-intersection-observer/README.md

 # sticky-intersection-observer
-Have a sticky section based off of intersection observer.
+Create a sticky section based off of intersection observer.